-The ethics and professionalism requirement is satisfied by completing one course from Engineering 183EW or 185EW with a grade of C or better (C- or a Passed grade is not acceptable).
+The ethics and professionalism requirement is satisfied by completing one course from Engineering 181EW, 182EW, 183EW, or 185EW with a grade of C or better (a C- or Passed grade is not acceptable).
 The course may be applied toward the engineering writing requirement.